 2. Is virtual staging worth the investment?

 Yes.
-Virtual staging is often significantly cheaper than traditional physical staging and can help sell properties faster by making them stand out online.
+This practice is often significantly cheaper than traditional physical staging and can help sell properties faster by making them stand out online.
 It’s especially useful for vacant homes, fixer-uppers, or properties that have an awkward layout.

 3. How much does virtual staging cost?

 Costs vary depending on the software or service.
-DIY platforms like VisualStager or VRX offer prices from $10 to $30 per photo, while full-service virtual staging from companies like BoxBrownie can range from $24 to $50 per image.
+DIY platforms like VisualStager or VRX offer prices from $10 to $30 per photo, while full-service bespoke offerings from companies like BoxBrownie can range from $24 to $50 per image.

 4. Can I do virtual staging myself?